 A couple of months ago I received the Legion Elite with helmet carry for review and could not wait to put it through the paces.
-During that time I have carried a daily go bag, used it on a few deer scouting adventures and finally it has accompanied me on several hunting trips.
-Now it is time to tell you how it has fared.
+During that time, I carried it as a daily go bag, used it on a few deer scouting adventures, and finally, it accompanied me on several hunting trips.
+Now it is time to tell you how it fared.

-This pack is the latest upgrade to the earlier released Legion Daypack, now including an easy to access front-mounted location intended to hold a helmet.
-The main compartment offer 21 liters of storage accessed via a top opening while each side of the pack contains an additional pouch – on the right a zippered magazine pocket and the left an open top auxiliary pocket.
+This pack is the latest upgrade to the earlier released Legion Daypack, now with an easy-to-access, front-mounted pocket intended to hold a helmet.
+The main compartment offers 21 liters of storage accessed via a top opening, while each side of the pack contains an additional pouch – on the right a zippered magazine pocket and the left an open top auxiliary pocket.
 A third pouch, also zippered, is mounted to the top front.
-A full-width laptop/tablet sleeve is included within the rear of the main compartment while a similar sleeve in also available on the rear of the pack.
+A full-width laptop/tablet sleeve is included within the rear of the main compartment, while a similar sleeve is also found on the rear of the pack.
 Finally, a small side zipper pocket is found on the front of the helmet carry body and two compartments can found in the front interior.

-The entire pack is constructed of heavy-duty 500D Condura nylon, YKK zippers and Duraflex buckles and hardware.
-The outer surface is covered with wide Molle straps while the interior surfaces include loop side pile for attachment of Velcro-backed accessories.
+The entire pack is constructed of heavy-duty 500D Cordura nylon, YKK zippers, and Duraflex buckles and hardware.
+The outer surface is covered with wide MOLLE straps while the interior surfaces include loop-side pile for attachment of hook-backed accessories.
 Elastic paracord lacing is attached to each side of the helmet carrier and compression straps encircle the exterior- both of which allow the fully loaded pack to be drawn tight for easier management.

 A closer look

 The top access, opened by dual zippers, provides fast entry by either the top flap or removal of the entire front panel on three sides.
-When using the bag for day to day carry I found the top flap method of entry ideal, allowing me to place the bag on the adjacent seat where I can reach in when needed while ensuring the contents remained secure.
-I found the ability to open the front in a drop-down manner exceptionally useful when packing for a hunting trip, it allowed me to lay items in place rather than stuff them down onto each other.
-Not only did this permit me to make full use of the available space it also avoided potential damage to those items.
-Likewise, when a camp was made and items were needed this provide removal of specific pieces without unloading the entire contents.
+When using the bag for day to day carry, I found the top flap method of entry ideal, allowing me to place the bag on the adjacent seat where I can reach in when needed while ensuring the contents remained secure.
+I found the ability to open the front in a drop-down manner exceptionally useful when packing for a hunting trip; it allowed me to lay items in place rather than stuff them down onto each other.
+Not only did this permit me to make full use of the available space, it also avoided potential damage to those items.
+Likewise, when camp was made and items were needed, this provided removal of specific pieces without unloading the entire contents.

-The zippered side pocket was designed for the carrying of extra magazines and as such includes, interior loops need to keep each secure.
-I personally use it to ensure extra pistol magazines are close at hand, along with extra handcuffs and flashlight, but it could also accommodate up to 4 AR magazines as well.
+The zippered side pocket was designed for extra magazines and as such, includes the interior loops need to keep each secure.
+I personally use it to ensure extra pistol magazines are close at hand, along with extra handcuffs and flashlight, but it could also accommodate up to four AR magazines as well.
 The opposite side pouch is opened to the top, thus not suitable for small or loose items.
 I have successfully utilized it for both a large water bottle and a portable radio.

 • 500D Cordura Nylon